Hibs taken over by US businessman as Rod Petrie leaves

 Hibs have been taken over by an American broadcasting tycoon who has bought out Sir Tom Farmer and Rod Petrie.

-Mr Gordon's new company Bydand Sports LLC has pumped millions of pounds in the club, which is now debt free.
+Mr Gordon's new company Bydand Sports LLC has pumped millions of pounds into the club, which is now debt free.

-The "lifelong football fan" who was born in Peru made his money building and selling a network of Spanish-speaking broadcasters in the US and has become executive chairman.
+The "lifelong football fan", who was born in Peru, made his money building-up and selling a network of Spanish-speaking broadcasters in the US and has become executive chairman.

 Mr Gordon, who has five Emmy Awards to his name, paid tribute to Kwik Fit founder Sir Tom, who saved the club in 1991.